Cross-tenant inbound and outbound restrictions

 Before you begin configuring the tenant isolation restrictions, review the following list to understand the scenarios and impact of tenant isolation.

-- Admin wants to turn tenant isolation on.
+- Admin wants to turn on tenant isolation.

-- Admin is concerned that existing apps and flows using cross tenant connections will stop working.
+- Admin is concerned that existing apps and flows using cross tenant connections stop working.

 - Admin decides to enable tenant isolation and add exception rules to eliminate the impact.